LagrangianOceanLab/GettingStarted/README.md

 ```

 ### Accessing the Jupyter Hub
-Access the Jupyter Hub at `https://jupyter-hpc.ceoas.oregonstate.edu/`, and log in with your OSU credentials.
+Access the Jupyter Hub at `https://jupyter-hpc.ceoas.oregonstate.edu/`, and log in with your OSU credentials. \

+You can copy files from your local computer to the HPC by dragging and dropping them into the file browser panel on the right side of JupyterHub.

 ## Setting up useful soft links (i.e., shortcuts)
 If your HPC home directory (accessed either through `wildwood` or `jupyter-hpc`) does not already include soft links to the general `ceoas` storage (in case you work with other groups) and LOL's storage spaces, `Lol_Lab` and `lol_scratch` (see next section), create them with the following commands and recommended names: